DavidMedin/dsu.tools/dsutools-frontend/README.md

 npm -v # should print `10.8.2`
 ```

 Then, you need to configure your instance of the repository to be an npm project.
+Also, whenver you need to update the NPM packages, you'll need to run `npm install` to download the new ones.
 ```sh
 npm install
 ```